functionalscript/functionalscript/doc/vm-rearchitecture.md

 ## Summary

-If you think the architecture looks promising and want to see a standalone implementation of FunctionalScript VM sooner, please consider [sponsoring the project ❤️](https://opencollective.com/functionalscript).
+If you find this architecture promising and want to support the development of a standalone FunctionalScript VM, please consider [sponsoring the project ❤️](https://opencollective.com/functionalscript).
+Additionally, we welcome contributions and feedback from the open-source community to accelerate this initiative.